 There are 3 non-cumulative tests.
-The first two will be written during class time (they are "open book in the sense that paper notes are allowed).
-The 3rd will be a "take-home" test (completed on Brightspace, open book), due (best by) 6pm Monday Apr 08 (end date 3pm Tues Apr 09).
+The first two will be written during class time (they are "open book" in the sense that paper notes (no devices or textbook) are allowed).
+The 3rd will be a take-home test (completed online, open book), due Apr 11 (expires Apr 12).
 There is no final exam during the formal exam period.

-Quizzes (grades released following the "end dates")
+Quizzes (grades released following the "expiry dates")

-- There are 11 chapter quizzes on Brightspace.
+- There are 11 textbook chapter quizzes on Brightspace.
 You are asked to complete 6.
-If you complete more, only your best 6 grades will count (I recommend completing them all!).
-Quizzes are typically due (best by) on Sundays, by 11pm (exception: Quiz 11).
-End dates are typically the following Wednesday (exception Quiz 11). - Because you only need to complete 6 of 11, and because there are "best by" as well as "end dates" there are no make-up opportunities offered for missed quizzes (no exceptions; the "end dates are considered an extension).
+If you complete more, only your best 6 grades will count (to better learn the class material, I recommend you complete them all!).
+Quizzes are typically due on Sundays, by 11pm (exception: Quiz 11).
+Expiry dates are typically the following Wednesday (exception: Quizzes 2, 6, 11). - Because you only need to complete 6 of 11, and because there are "best by" as well as "expiry dates" there are no make-up opportunities offered for missed quizzes (no exceptions; the "expiry dates" are considered an extension).
 I strongly recommend completing the earlier quizzes in case you become ill or busy toward the end of the semester.